 This Order supersedes Cleanup and Abatement Order (CAO) No. 97-047.
 CAO No. 97-047 is rescinded by this Order.
 On June 24, 1997, pursuant to California Health & Safety Code § 25260 et. seq., Sherwin-Williams submitted a Request to the California Environmental Protection Agency (Cal/EPA) for Designation of Administering Agency, seeking the appointment of the Board as the administering agency for the Site identified herein.
 In Cal/EPA Resolution 97-12, dated July 31, 1997, Sherwin-Williams' request was granted.
+Contained in this Resolution is the requirement that a Consultative Workgroup be formed.
+The Board has formed such a group which includes representatives of support agencies, the City of Emeryville, adjacent property owners and the community.
+The Consultative Workgroup shall be given the opportunity to review and comment on reports submitted pursuant to this Order.

 - Site Hydrogeology: Information regarding the hydrogeologic characteristics of the 5. lithologic units that underlie the Site has been obtained from the drilling and pump testing conducted during previous investigations at the Sherwin-Williams facility and the Rifkin Property.
 The results of drilling indicate that shallow "A-zone" groundwater is generally encountered at a depth of 6 to 12 feet bgs.
-The results of drilling A-zone monitoring wells indicate A-zone groundwater is generally present in (2 to 8 feet thick) discontinuous and heterogeneous beds of sand and/or gravel interbedded with less permeable silty clayey sediments.
-The A zone is underlain by a generally silty clay interval with some interbedded sands and gravels that typically starts at approximately 15 to 20 feet bgs and is approximately 10 to 18 feet thick.
+The results of drilling A-zone monitoring wells indicate A-zone groundwater is generally present in (2 to 8 feet thick) discontinuous and heterogeneous beds of sand and/or gravel interbedded with less permeable silty clayey The A zone is underlain by a generally silty clay interval with some interbedded sands and gravels that typically starts at approximately 15 to 20 feet bgs and is approximately 10 to 18 feet thick.
 This clay-rich interval has a low permeability, and the unit is believed to act as an aquitard to form a confining layer that reduces hydraulic and chemical migration from the A zone to the B zone.
 The B zone consists of a thick interval of well-sorted, course-grained, sand and gravel units interbedded with some silty clay sediments.
 B-zone groundwater is generally encountered at a depth of approximately 28 to 44 feet bgs. - 6.
 Remedial Investigation: Several voluntary phases of soil and groundwater investigation have been conducted at the Site.
-The phases were conducted under the oversight of the RWQCB for the Sherwin-Williams property from 1989 to 1991 to assess the nature and extent of a range of volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs), and certain inorganic compounds (mostly arsenic and lead) detected at the Site as a result of the investigation of the tank storage and production facilities.
+The phases were conducted under the oversight of the

+RWQCB for the Sherwin-Williams property from 1989 to 1991 to assess the nature and extent of a range of volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs), and certain inorganic compounds (mostly arsenic and lead) detected at the Site as a result of the investigation of the tank storage and production facilities.